kaazing/java.client/README.md

 ```

-# Building this Project
+# Building This Project

-## Minimum requirements for building the project
+## Minimum Requirements for Building the Project

 * Java SE Development Kit (JDK) 7 or higher
 * maven 3.0.5 or higher

-## Steps for building this project
+## Steps for Building This Project

 0. Clone the repo: ```git clone https://github.com/kaazing/java.client.git```
 0. Go to the cloned directory: ```cd java.client```